Tomika H. Irving

 In 2006, she was appointed as the Municipal Court Judge for the Town of Crosby, Mississippi, and in 2011, she was elected as the Justice Court Judge (Eastern District) in Jefferson County.

-In 2018, after practicing law for 14 years, Judge Irving was elected as the first female and the first African-American to hold the position of Circuit Court Judge of the 22nd Circuit Court District of Mississippi, which includes Claiborne, Copiah and Jefferson Counties - winning this seat from the incumbent who had been in the position for 24 years.
+In 2018, after practicing law for 14 years, Judge Irving was elected as the first female and the first African-American to hold the position of Circuit Court Judge of the 22nd Circuit Court District of Mississippi, which includes Claiborne, Copiah and Jefferson Counties.

 Judge Irving is married to Rev. Boris P. Irving, and they are active residents of the 22nd District.